 What is cervical mucus?

-Unfortunately many women don’t know that cervical mucus is a normal and healthy party of the menstrual cycle.
-I’ve spoken to countless women who thought that there was something wrong with them, and ended up in a doctor’s office every month thinking they had a yeast infection or some abnormal bacterial overgrowth.
+Unfortunately, many women don’t know that cervical mucus is a normal and healthy part of the menstrual cycle.
+I’ve spoken to countless women who thought that there was something wrong with them and ended up in a doctor’s office every month thinking they had a yeast infection or some abnormal bacterial overgrowth.
 Since many of their doctors didn’t know that cervical mucus was normal either, they would often end up getting tests that would keep coming back normal.

 How do I check for cervical mucus?

 Many women first learn about fertility awareness through a few great books on the topic.
 Taking Charge of Your Fertility by Toni Weschler, and Garden of Fertility by Katie Singer, are two of the most common resources.
 Although some methods of fertility awareness will encourage you to check internally for cervical mucus (i.e. placing your finger inside your vagina and trying to observe cervical mucus from the source), this method often leads to confusion.
 Many fertility awareness instructors teach how to check externally for two important reasons.

 - When you check externally it is easy to identify the difference between a “dry” day and a “mucus” day.

 - When you check externally it is actually possible to tell the difference between vaginal cell slough and cervical mucus

 Many women who use the fertility awareness method often feel that if they don’t check internally they won’t see anything.
 But the thing is, that your vagina is always moist, and when you check internally you’ll always find something.
 This will often leave you thinking you have mucus every day and overestimating the number of days in your fertile window.
 When you’re in your fertile window and your cervix is producing mucus it has to come out, and you’ll be able to see it at her vulva.
 It’s gravity!
 But you will have to actually check for mucus throughout the day to see it.

 Here are the steps for checking mucus externally…